SINTEF/dlite/doc/concepts.md

 which describes an *Entity*.
 The *Entity schema* is an instance of the *Basic metadata schema* describing it, which can describe itself (and can be considered as an instance of itself).
 Hence, **everything is an instance**.

+*Collections* are a special type of instances containing references to a set of set of instances and relationships between them.
+Collections are not yet implemented in *dlite*.

 Instances can be subdivided into:

-  - Data instances.
-These represents the actual data and are minimal.
-    Serialised, they contain a header with:
+  - *Pure instances* containing actual data.
+These are serialised with a minimal header, only containing:
       - The UUID identifying the instance.
       - An optional reference to an URI uniquely identifying the instance.
         If given, the UUID is derived from it.